Giant Cell Tumor

 - Bone fracture

 - Fluid buildup in the joint nearest the affected bone

 The symptoms of a giant cell tumor may look like other medical problems.
 Always talk with your healthcare provider for a diagnosis.

 In addition to a complete medical history and physical exam, other tests may include:

 - X-rays.
-A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs on film.
+A diagnostic test that uses invisible electromagnetic energy beams to make images of internal tissues, bones, and organs on film.

 How is a giant cell tumor treated?

-Specific treatment for giant cell tumors will be determined by your doctor based on:
+Specific treatment for giant cell tumors will be determined by your healthcare provider based on:

 - Your age, overall health, and medical history